dylanpicart/regression_nyc_cov_conc/README.md

 ## Visualization Insights

-From our visualization, we can see that throughout the middle of the time periods (from Dec - Feb), the concentrations of the genetic material was at an all-time high relative to the beginning and end months throughout all locations.
+From our visualization, we can see that throughout the middle of the periods (from Dec - Feb), the concentrations of the genetic material were at an all-time high relative to the beginning and end months throughout all locations.

 ## Regression Model

 A stochastic gradient descent regressor was used to generate a prediction based on the continuous data points, and a linear regression model was generated.
-Further work could include using a 2<sup>nd</sup> Order Polynomial Regression to provide predictions during peak and subsequent dips and to predict annual COVID-19 concentration trends.
+A 2<sup>nd</sup> Order Polynomial Regression was then used to compare and provide predictions during peak and subsequent dips and to predict annual COVID-19 concentration trends.

+## Model Evaluation

+Investigating half of our data, our SCGD Regressor Model boasted an MSE of 34645021.8412 and an R<sup>2</sup> score of 0.4729.
+Our Polynomial Regression Modal Improved upon the accuracy, boasting an MSE of 19512261.4165 and an R<sup>2</sup> score of 0.7032.
+For a full cycle of our data, our Polynomial Regression model boasted an MSE of 32818683.7122 and an R<sup>2</sup> score of 0.5478.

 ## Conclusion

-Our Visualization clearly shows that COVID concentrations rise during the winter months and fall during as we move away from the wintertime.
-As we see in our Linear Regression Model, COVID-19 concentrations in the wastewater will continue to rise as winter draws near.
+Our visualization clearly shows that SARS-CoV-2 concentrations rise during the winter months and fall as we move away from the wintertime, which is in tandem with the rise and fall of COVID-19 cases throughout New York City.
+As our Linear Regression Model shows, SARS-CoV-2 concentrations in the wastewater will continue to rise as winter draws near.
 Concurrently, we know that the COVID-19 rate has exponentially increased over time, so we need to adjust our model to make an accurate prediction beyond a steady increase.

-This modeling method can be applied to all 14 different locations where the genetic material for SARS-CoV-2 was measured to create predictions of COVID-19 concentrations throughout NYC.
-However, as these plots are inherently not linear, linear predictive models will, of course, not be the best method of predicting COVID-19 data points, unless we apply an extraordinary amount of SCGD best-fit lines similar to how we would when taking partial derivatives.
-In this case, we could try a 2<sup>nd</sup> Order Polynomial Regression instead to create a more accurate representation.
+This modeling method can be applied to all 14 locations where the genetic material for SARS-CoV-2 was measured to create predictions of COVID-19 concentrations throughout NYC.
+However, as these plots are inherently not linear, linear predictive models will not be the best method of predicting COVID-19 data points unless we apply an extraordinary amount of SCGD best-fit lines similar to how we would when taking partial derivatives.
+Our 2<sup>nd</sup> Order Polynomial Regression created a significantly more accurate representation of wastewater concentrations and could be applied to the fluctuations of SARS-CoV-2 concentrations over a more extended period.